mixxxdj/manual/source/chapters/library.rst

 * **Create a crate**: Right-click on the :guilabel:`Crates` sidebar item and select :guilabel:`New Crate`.
 Name the crate and click :guilabel:`OK`.
+  The total number of tracks and total duration are displayed next to the name.
 * **Add Tracks**: Add tracks to a previously created crate by dragging-and-dropping a selection of tracks from the library or playlists onto the name of a crate in the sidebar.
 Alternatively use the context menu in the library's :ref:`track list<library-root>`.

-.. versionadded:: 2.0

-* :guilabel:`Analyze Crate` and :guilabel:`Auto DJ Track Source` context menu options.
-* :guilabel:`Import crate` and :guilabel:`Export crate` context menu
-  options remember the last selected playlist directory.
-* Displays the total number of tracks and the total duration next to the crate's name.

 Right-click on an existing crate's name to access the different features in the context menu: